Ada-Developers-Academy/core-unit-2/api-7-relationships-in-sqlalchemy/nested-routes-in-flask.md

 ## `GET`ting All Books from an Author

-Once we have successfully created a few new `book`s belonging to an `author`, we can use this route to retrieve all the `book`s from a specific `author`.
+Let's consider this feature:

+> As a client, I want to send a request to read all books by a particular author in the database.

 How do we access the `books` from the `author` record and add them to our response body?
 Try working through this on your own, with the help of the documentation and a search engine.
 Then check out our solution below. _Hint: `print` statements will still appear in the terminal output, so they can be helpful to use during our investigation._